mlocati/gettext-iconv-windows/README.md

     docker run --rm -it -v "$((Get-Location).Path):/app" mlocati/gettext-iconv-windows:latest /app/compile-iconv-gettext-windows.sh
     ```

+To compile all the versions (shared and static, 32 and 64 bits), you can use the `compile-iconv-gettext-windows-all.sh` script.

 ## Building with a virtual machine or Ubuntu

 The build script has been written for [Ubuntu](http://www.ubuntu.com/) 18.04 LTS.